Super-refined, comfy, smooth and safe. Good bundled charging and payment apps

 It might seem timid for Mercedes to have adapted an existing platform rather than scratch-build a new one, but at least they have sweated the details on the body, motors, thermal systems and electronics.
 The aims – successfully met in our first experience – were silence, efficiency and safety.

 Among the first wave of posh electric crossovers, it's quite small.
 The Jaguar I-Pace is similar in footprint but has a significantly longer wheelbase to improve cabin room.
 The Audi e-tron is bigger, and the (now left-hand drive only) Tesla Model X far bigger.
 And yet the Mercedes is the heaviest of the lot, at two-and-a-half tonnes.

 Here's why.
 The EQC has the same suspension and most of the underbody as the GLC.
 To make sure it behaves in the same protective way in a crash, it even has steel-tube replicas of the combustion car's engine block and gearbox housing, except here they mostly enclose fresh air rather than pistons and gears.
 So you don't get the airy cabin or flat floor of a Tesla or Jaguar.

 The EQC's chief engineer gladly admits that because it's thus adapted, it's 150kg heavier than it would be if it were entirely bespoke (although somehow the newer EQE weighs 2.6 tonnes despite sitting on a purpose-built EV platform).
 He claims weight doesn't greatly affect range because you can regenerate more from a heavy car – here it's up to 240bhp feeding back to the battery.
 Instead, what matters is low drag, and the EQC gets a Cd of just 0.28.

-Just as well it's a low-drag car, since the battery doesn’t have a huge capacity, at 80kWh gross.
-Mercedes are absolutely the safety people, so they’ve made the EQC’s battery narrower than rivals.
-It doesn’t spread right out to the sills but instead has about 10cm of extra impact-absorbing structure either side.
-The range is 231 to 259 miles WLTP, depending on wheels (some low-drag ones are available) and running boards (which actually improve matters).
+Just as well it's a low-drag car, since the battery doesn't have a huge capacity at 80kWh gross.
+Mercedes are absolutely the safety people, so they've made the EQC's battery narrower than rivals.
+It doesn't spread right out to the sills but instead has about 10cm of extra impact-absorbing structure either side.
+The range is 245 to 255 miles WLTP, depending on wheels (some low-drag ones are available) and running boards (which actually improve matters).